bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-onelogin-sso-for-bitrise.md

 2. Click **Sign in via SSO** or open the URL in a new tab of the same browser where you are logged in.
 3. On the **Almost there** page you can edit your username.
 Click **Finish Sign Up**.![](/img/almostherepage.png)

 You should be landing on the **Welcome** page of Bitrise.
-Click **Dashboard** to land on your Organization's dashboard..
+Click **Dashboard** to land on your Organization's dashboard.
 If you go to your Organization's **Groups** tab, you can see that you are automatically added as a SAML user.
 All Organization members, who enable SAML SSO, appear here automatically.
 From now on you can log into your Bitrise Organization with SAML SSO.

 {% include message_box.html type="note" title="Signing up to Bitrise with SAML SSO" content=" If you’d like to learn more about SAML SSO on Bitrise, in particular, how to sign up to Bitrise with an Organization's SAML SSO, check out our [SAML SSO in organizations guide](/team-management/organizations/saml-sso-in-organizations/). "%}